atharvak95/wafw00fer/README.md

 ## Features

-- Custom ASCII art banner.
-- Detects and reports subdomains with no detected WAF.
+- Detects and reports subdomains with no WAF.
 - Simple and easy to use.

 ## Usage